Yashiroo/btcd-blockchain/README.md

 # btcd-blockchain

-This repository contains random utilities related to the bitcoin daemon written in Go `btcd`.
+This repository contains random utilities and packages related to the bitcoin blockchain.

+We make use of the btcd rpc server to perform our queries.
 You can check out the project here: https://github.com/btcsuite/btcd